Elizabeth Seton High School

 Elizabeth Seton was named one of 10 private schools of distinction by The Washington Post in 2005.

-Background
+Description

-An all-girls school, Elizabeth Seton was founded in 1959.
-It covers grades 9–12, and it can hold about 650 students.
+Seton covers grades 9–12 and can hold about 650 students.

-The school was named in honor of the American Saint Elizabeth Ann Seton.
-School colors are scarlet, gold, and white.
+The school was named in honor of the American Catholic saint Elizabeth Ann Seton.
+The school colors are scarlet, gold, and white.
 The mascot is a roadrunner.
 The school motto is "Light to know.
 Grace to do."